Toward a stability theory of tame abstract elementary classes: The stability spectrum of tame AECs

 \begin{cor}[Eventual stability spectrum for closed cardinals] Let $\K$ be an $\LS (\K)$-tame AEC with a monster model.
 Let $\chi_0 < H_1$ be as given by Fact \ref{bv-sat}.
 Let $\mu$ be almost $\lambda (\K)$-closed with $\mu \ge \lambda' (\K) + \chi_0^+$.
 Then $\K$ is stable in $\mu$ if and only if $\cf{\mu} \in \uchi (\K)$. \end{cor} \begin{proof} If $\K$ is stable in unboundedly many cardinals below $\mu$, this is Corollary \ref{key-cor}.
 Otherwise by Lemma \ref{closed-lem}, $\K$ is stable in $\mu$ and $\mu^{\lambda (\K)} = \mu$.
 In particular, $\cf{\mu} > \lambda (\K)$, so by Fact \ref{splitting-lc}, $\cf{\mu} \in \uchi (\K)$. \end{proof} \begin{cor} Let $\K$ be the class of models of a first-order stable theory $T$ ordered by $\preceq$.
 Then $\uchi (\K)$ is an end-segment and $\chi (\K) = \kappa_r (T)$ (the least regular cardinal greater than or equal to $\kappa (T)$). \end{cor} \begin{proof} Let $\chi$ be a regular cardinal and let $\mu := \beth_\chi (\lambda' (\K))$.
 If $\chi \ge \kappa (T)$, $\mu = \mu^{<\kappa (T)}$ so by the first-order theory $\K$ is stable in $\mu$.
 By Corollary \ref{key-cor-2}, $\chi \in \uchi (\K)$.
 Conversely, if $\chi \in \uchi (\K)$ then by Corollary \ref{key-cor-2}, $\K$ is stable in $\mu$, hence $\mu = \mu^{<\kappa (T)}$, so $\chi \ge \kappa (T)$. \end{proof}

 Note that the class of almost $\lambda (\K)$-closed cardinals forms a club, and on this class Corollary \ref{key-cor-2} gives a complete (eventual) characterization of stability.
 We do not know how to analyze the cardinals that are \emph{not} almost $\lambda (\K)$-closed in ZFC.
-Using hypotheses beyond ZFC, we can see that all big-enough cardinals are almost $\lambda (\K)$-closed.
-For ease of notation, we define the following function:
+Using hypotheses beyond ZFC, we can see that \emph{all} big-enough cardinals are almost $\lambda (\K)$-closed.
+In particular, Fact \ref{card-arith-fact} below shows that under SCH (and hence above a strongly compact) all high-enough cardinals are almost $\lambda (\K)$-closed.
+Thus (Corollary \ref{non-zfc-stab-spec}) in this setup we have a full characterization of the stability spectrum.